-I am a remote employee, and have been telecommuting since January 2011.
-I rarely travel, and have no interest in changing that.
-I will never move.
-I have two small children, and do not work beyond ~40 hours a week.
+I live in Canada and have been telecommuting since January 2011.
+I will never relocate.
+I rarely travel, usually once per year for a company's all-hands meeting, and have no interest in changing that.
+I have three small children, and avoid working beyond ~40 hours a week.
 People seem to like me and find me useful, despite these things.

-- Write programs to scan the entire Internet for security issues.
+- Write programs to scan the entire Internet for vulnerable or misconfigured hardware and software.

 - Occasionally shout "BIG DATA" while making jazz hands.